MinchinWeb/seafoam/README.rst

   downloading a pre-build wheel from `Christoph Gohlke
   <http://www.lfd.uci.edu/~gohlke/pythonlibs/#scandir>`_ and installing
   ``scandir`` this way before you try and install ``seafoam``.
+- activating both Typogrify and the Pelican Comment System on Pelican 3.6 causes issues.
+This issue has been fixed in Pelican 3.7.

 Credits
 -------